 - Toys and comforters

-- IT IS NOT NECESSARY TO PANIC BUY FOOD OR TO STOCKPILE ITEMS TO BRING TO THE ISOLATION FLAT.
+- IT IS NOT NECESSARY TO PANIC BUY OR STOCKPILE FOOD OR TOILET PAPER

 At 5:00pm we all arrive at what we now refer to as The Isolation Flat.
-It’s a nice little cottage situated not too far from home which I find comforting.
-It had been so hard leaving Mummy but it’s probably best not to dwell too much on what I’d left behind.
+It’s a nice little cottage situated not too far from my home which I find comforting.
+It had been hard leaving home but it’s probably best not to dwell too much on what I’ve left behind.
 If anything, I should dwell on the fact that I’m saving lives and being a responsible pet.

 I’m certain I’ve brought far too much stuff.
 I’m pretty comfortable with the amount of food I’ve brought, but I packed almost every toy I own even though I hardly ever play with them and I’ve never even slept on the cat bed I’ve brought.

-I thought that Serafina might give us a daily update on how we’re going virus-wise but she seems to have calmed down quite a lot now that we’re settled into the Isolation Flat.
+Serafina had promised to give us a COVID-19 update at 1:00pm every day, but she lost her sense of urgency once we were settled into the isolation flat.
 She even brought along some gin which surprised me somewhat, but it might be because the gin came with a small bottle of hand sanitizer which she insists we all use before we enter the flat.
 Hardly necessary for a cat I would’ve thought!

-Serafina refers to the Isolation Flat as our “bubble” and says that we cannot have contact with anyone outside our bubble or allow them to enter The Isolation Flat.
-It’s okay for our owners to drop off food and supplies, but they need to leave these at the door and avoid contact with the cats in our bubble.
+Serafina refers to the isolation flat as our “bubble” and says that we cannot have contact with anyone outside our bubble or allow them to enter the house.
+It’s okay for our humans to drop off food and supplies, but they need to leave these at the door and avoid contact with the cats in our bubble.

 All things considered, our first couple of “Bubble Days” go fairly smoothly with the only minor niggles being what to watch on television.
-Squeak for example would want to watch music videos or reality food shows while Serafina favoured the News and current affairs.
-Ron wanted to watch porn, whatever that is, and I have always been partial to science and nature documentaries.
+Squeak for example would want to watch music videos or reality cooking shows while Serafina favoured the News and current affairs.
+Ron wanted to watch porn, whatever that is.
+As for me, I have always been partial to science and nature documentaries.
 We opt for a roster system but Ron tends to talk through it all.
 When my turn arrives I choose the Black Hole Apocalypse and Ron interrupts with:

-“So you like apocalyptic black holes?” he says with a peculiar glint in his eyes as though it’s a euphemism for something I’m not sure I want to know about.
+“So you like apocalyptic black holes?”
+He has a peculiar glint in his eyes as though it’s a euphemism for something I’m not sure I want to know about.

-Everyone waits for me to answer this ridiculous question and I yearn to be at home on Mummy’s lap listening to David Attenborough’s dulcet tones as we follow the plight of a pride of lions as they journey across the Serengeti.
+Everyone waits for me to answer this ridiculous question and I yearn to be at home on my owner’s lap listening to David Attenborough’s dulcet tones as we follow the plight of a pride of lions journeying across the Serengeti.

-Yesterday it was Serafina’s turn and we watched the News.
+Yesterday it was Serafina’s turn and of course, we watched The News.
 The moment the Television One News music started up Squeak leapt to his feet, ran to his room and came back with his brush.
 Evidently his owner brushes him every evening at 6:00pm.
-This makes me feel so sorry for him that I nearly cry.
-I want to offer to brush him myself, but cats aren’t generally very good at holding things like hairbrushes in their paws.
+This made me feel so sorry for him that I nearly cried.
+I wanted to offer to brush him myself, but cats aren’t generally very good at holding things like hairbrushes in their paws.
+Ron says it’s because we don’t have opposable thumbs.

-Serafina too has developed some peculiar habit that I didn’t know about before.
+Serafina has some peculiar habits that I didn’t know about before.
 She goes out every evening at the same time to do number twos and after she’s sanitized her paws she stands on the doorstep and says: “front left, front right, rear right, rear left, INSIDE!” and then walks through the door using her paws in that exact order.
-The isolation flat doesn’t have a cat door and I ask her if this is the reason she does the weird paw configuration thing but she says that she has to do that so that her owner doesn’t get COVID-19.
+The isolation flat doesn’t have a cat door and I ask her if this is the reason she does the weird paw configuration thing but she says that she must do it to prevent her owner from getting COVID-19.

-My thing is organising my toys.
+I’ve developed a strange habit too during our lockdown.
+I don’t seem to be able to control the urge to organise my toys.
 If I line them all up in my bedroom in chronological order of when they were given to me, this means that everything is going to be alright.
-Or sometimes I organise them in size order which stops really bad things happening.
+And if I organise them in size order this stops really bad things happening.
+I can’t explain why I do this but at least the toys are getting some use at last.

 I guess all of us are displaying some sort of compulsive behaviour in the face of this crisis.
-Even Ron seems to be continually washing his paws, although to be fair, he could be making a genuine effort to stop the virus spreading.
-I have my doubts though and secretly suspect that he’s trying to lick all the alcohol from the hand sanitizer off his paws.
+Even Ron seems to be continually washing his paws, although to be fair he could be making a genuine effort to stop the virus spreading, although I have my doubts.
+I secretly suspect that he’s trying to lick all the alcohol from the hand sanitizer off his paws.

-It’s on Day Four that everything goes really pear-shaped.
+It’s on Day Five (which might be officially classified as Day Four), that everything goes pear-shaped.
 It starts off with an argument over breakfast when Ron makes the observation that dogs are going out walking with their owners and why are they not saving lives like we are and forming their own bubbles?

-“That’s typical of dogs,” remarks Squeak who seems short of breath after breathing in his breakfast.
+“That’s typical of dogs,” remarks Squeak, short of breath after inhaling his breakfast.
 “You see them panting and slobbering everywhere.
 They clearly think they’re entitled to do whatever they like!”

-“Not to mention dangerous,” I nod in agreement.
+“Not to mention downright dangerous,” I nod in agreement.

-Serafina, who lives with a dog, is quick to jump to their defense.
+Serafina, who lives with a dog, is quick to jump to their defence.
 “I think we need to curb our judgement lest we become a community of omnipotent moral busybodies.”

 “It means you can’t have sex,” says Squeak.